Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

 By leveraging signal from both models and population samples, \citet{zarifzadehlow} observe that RMIA can outperform LiRA using fewer reference models.
 However, no prior work has compared these methods in the pre-trained LLM setting and with large numbers of reference models, leaving open the question of which attack fares better under these conditions.\looseness=-1

-In this appendix, we investigate this question for the first time, and our results clearly indicate that LiRA outperforms RMIA for a large number of reference models in the online setting.
-However, RMIA can outperform LiRA if the population dataset is large enough and the attack is performed for certain small numbers of reference models.
-This pattern is not completely straightforward: LiRA seems to perform better with $1$ or $2$ reference models, while RMIA performs better with $4$--$16$, and then LiRA once again outperforms RMIA for $>16$ reference models.
+In this appendix, we investigate this question for the first time, and our results clearly indicate that LiRA outperforms RMIA for a large number of reference models in the online setting (Appendix~\ref{app:sec:background}).
+We observe limited cases where RMIA can outperform LiRA if the population dataset is large enough and the attack is performed for certain small numbers of reference models.
+However, we caution generalizing about comparative performance.
+LiRA seems to perform better with $1$ or $2$ IN references, while RMIA performs better with $4$--$16$, and then LiRA once again outperforms RMIA for ${>}16$ IN references.\looseness=-1

-Overall, though, attacks with larger numbers of reference models perform better, which means that for our setting LiRA is the best choice for our experiments.
-Our aim is to test the strongest attacks possible, as this is useful for an upper bound on attack performance.
-For those with smaller compute budgets that wish to still run strong attacks on $\approx 16$ reference models, RMIA may be a better choice.
+Overall, attacks with larger numbers of references perform better, as measured by $\rocauc$.
+Since our aim is to test the strongest attacks possible---to investigate an upper bound on strong MIA performance---this makes LiRA the best choice for our experiments.
+For those with smaller compute budgets that still wish to run strong attacks using ${\approx}16$ IN references, in some circumstances, RMIA may be a better choice.

-We train 140M-parameter models on 7M examples, which equates to approximately 2.8B training tokens (i.e., what is optimal for this model size, according to Chinchilla scaling laws~\citep{hoffmann2022trainingcomputeoptimallargelanguage} with an over-training multiplier of $20$).
-First, we provide more details on the strong attacks we study (Appendix~\ref{app:sec:background}).
-Second, we show how different choices of inference signal impact attack performance (Appendix~\ref{app:sec:signal}), which provide more detail about the choices we make in our overall experimental setup (which we introduce in Section~\ref{sec:exp1:realistic}).
-Finally, we show our full results that compare the performance of LiRA and RMIA using different numbers of reference models (Appendix~\ref{app:sec:references}).
+Following from our discussion of the threat model for membership inference, and how it is implemented with slight variations for LiRA and RMIA (Appendix~\ref{app:sec:background}), we next discuss our experiments comparing the performance of these two attacks.
+We first show how different choices for the observation statistic impact attack performance (Appendix~\ref{app:sec:signal}).
+This provides more detail about the choices we make in our overall experimental setup throughout the paper (introduced in Section~\ref{sec:exp1:realistic}).
+Then, we show our full results that compare the performance of LiRA and RMIA using different numbers of reference models (Appendix~\ref{app:sec:references}), which lead us to choose LiRA for the experiments that follow.\looseness=-1